eudoxia0/eudoxia0.github.io/article/_drafts/ad-hoc-emacs-packages-with-nix.md

 }
 ```

-I recently learnt you can also use it to create ad-hoc packages for things not
+Today I learned you can also use it to create ad-hoc packages for things not in
-in [MELPA][melpa] or [nixpkgs].
+[MELPA][melpa] or [nixpkgs].

 Recently I wanted to get back into [Inform 7][i7], naturally the first stack
 frame of the yak shave was to look for an Emacs mode. [`inform7-mode`][i7m]